Quantum Computing Applications

 Abstract

 Uncertainty is fundamental in modern power systems, where renewable generation and fluctuating demand make stochastic optimization indispensable.
-The chance constrained unit commitment problem (UCP) captures this uncertainty but rapidly becomes computationally challenging as the number of scenarios grows.
+In stochastic optimization, chance constraints enable the representation of uncertainty in renewable energy sources that affect the dispatch and commitment of bulk generation.
+This is commonly known as the chance-constrained unit commitment problem (UCP), which rapidly becomes computationally challenging as the number of scenarios grows.
 Quantum computing has been proposed as a potential route to overcome such scaling barriers.
-In this work, we evaluate the applicability of quantum annealing platforms to the chance constrained UCP.
-Focusing on a scenario approximation, we reformulated the problem as a mixed integer linear program and solved it using DWave hybrid quantum classical solver alongside Gurobi.
-The hybrid solver proved competitive under strict runtime limits for large scenario sets (15,000 in our experiments), while Gurobi remained superior on smaller cases.
-QUBO reformulations were also tested, but current annealers cannot accommodate stochastic UCPs due to hardware limits, and deterministic cases suffered from embedding overhead.
-Our study delineates where chance constrained UCPs can already be addressed with hybrid quantum classical methods, and where current quantum annealers remain fundamentally limited.
+In this work, we evaluate the applicability of quantum annealing platforms to the chance-constrained UCP.
+Focusing on a scenario approximation, we reformulate the problem as a mixed-integer linear program (MILP) and solve it using D-Wave’s hybrid quantum–classical solver alongside the classical solver Gurobi.
+The hybrid solver proves competitive under strict runtime limits for large scenario sets (15,000 in our experiments), while Gurobi remains superior on smaller cases.
+QUBO reformulations have also been tested, but current annealers cannot accommodate stochastic UCPs due to hardware limits, and deterministic cases suffer from embedding overhead.
+Our study delineates where chance-constrained UCPs can already be addressed with hybrid quantum–classical methods, and where current quantum annealers remain fundamentally limited.